Sun protection- with sunscreen, sun protective clothing, and more- is something we take pretty seriously on Totem.

 Dermatologists have told both Jamie and me that with our lifestyle and genes, skin cancer is not “if”, it’s “when”.
 One doc suggested we should reconsider our choice and stay home instead of going cruising.
 Well, that clearly didn’t happen, but perhaps it has pushed us to think more about sun protection than just making sure we had a few bottles on board before we left.
 To help others with there planning… here’s an outline of the things we do on Totem to address the risks of our added sun exposure.

-Based on EWG and our own trials, we settled on Blue Lizard’s Sensitive Skin sunscreen.
+Based on EWG and our own trials, we settled on a particular sunscreen.
 I’m happy with the SPF 30 rating, there’s minimal junk in the carrier lotion, and really like that the active ingredients are all mineral based.
 Using zinc or titanium dioxide is effective for both UVA and UVB, it works as soon as it’s applied, and it’s gentler on sensitive skin.
-The unexpected bonus of this product: it is available in gallon sizes online.
+The unexpected bonus of our selection: it is available in large (gallon, even!) sizes.
 Given the volume of sunscreen we use, this is both sensible packaging and more economical.
 The jugs are stored in the head, and we decant into smaller squeeze bottles that are kept handy.

 Stocking up was worthwhile.
 It’s been hard to find acceptable sunscreen outside the US.
 There are generally big brands available anywhere you can find pasty white tourists, but not the selection and definitely not the types we wanted- and often at a premium.
 We were able to find a brand that passed muster in Australia, but it’s much more expensive, and there’s a lot of wasted packaging since we have to buy a score of 200 ml bottles.
 I’d love to make our own- I already make lotion for our family, so turning that lotion into sunscreen isn’t a huge leap.
 The next time we have visitors from home, I’m hoping to order a few key ingredients to give it a try.